 6 – Travel and Airport Apps

-Save time by downloading and using the following apps to cruise through lines:
+Save time by downloading and using the following apps to avoid airport lines:

 - MyTSA – yep, the U.S. government is getting “with it” to provide you TSA security and airport information.

 - Mobile Passport – for entry into the U.S., U.S. citizens and Canadian visitors can get away from the traditional paper form and use the app to submit passport information and declarations information.You can enter this information in advance to reduce time in U.S. Customs.

 - Airline apps – download the airline apps of your choice to stay on top of flight updates or delays, gate changes, etc. so you know you don’t miss a beat.
 These apps are really good at pushing this information to you timely.

 - Airport Apps – get updates on airport gate, airport amenities, security line delays, or flight information that could improve your airport experience.
 Check out these additional apps to download for your travel ease.

 The more apps you use, the less paper you use for printing.
 Save a tree and time by integrating apps more into your travel.

 There is a program called CLEAR that, supposedly, gets you through the airport faster.
 However, if you’re already following the tips I’ve provided above, then there is no doubt you are cruising through the airport at the fastest rate possible so why would you need to pay for an additional service?
 Traveling is already expensive, right?
 What services can CLEAR really provide that gets you to the security line quicker than what’s been outlined above?
 Besides, I don’t know how you feel but anything that uses your fingerprint or optical print to scan your identity freaks me out.
 I welcome all comments on this program.

 I would love to hear if this was helpful to you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!